 I used stencils as I wanted to learn more about stencilling, I love public art and am inspired by Bansky’s work, I would love to do some art like that, that makes a statement.
 Public art is so visible and has such possibilities to speak to people.

-It has been a very fulfilling process creating and exhibiting “Celebrate Canada”, and I have been asked by many where it will be going next, as they really do believe it should be shared across Canada and that is my wish as well.
+It was a very fulfilling process creating and exhibiting “Celebrate Canada”, and I have been asked by many where it will be going next, as they really do believe it should be shared across Canada and that is my wish as well.